WHAT TO EXPECT WHEN GETTING A RETAINER, ALIGNER OR NIGHT GUARD

-A retainer may be a fundamental part of your treatment for aligning your teeth and one that your dentist will guide you on as part of your orthodontic treatment.
+A retainer may be a fundamental part of your treatment for aligning your teeth and one that your dental health professional will guide you on as part of your orthodontic treatment.
 Retainers keep your teeth in place following orthodontic treatment and each retainer is custom made to fit around your teeth.
-Your dentist will guide you through what to expect as part of your treatment.
+Your dental health professional will guide you through what to expect as part of your treatment.

 Getting a retainer or aligner made

-Retainers are custom molded to fit the exact positions of your teeth.
+Retainers are custom moulded to fit the exact positions of your teeth.
 An impression of your teeth will be taken by placing dental putty into an appropriately sized dental tray and then pressing this over your upper and/or lower teeth.
 Once removed, the impressions will be an exact mirror of your teeth and gums.
-These impressions are then carefully filled with a hard-setting material, and produce a perfect model of your teeth just like a jelly mold.
-The retainer is then molded over the model and finished to fit you comfortably.
-Some dentists use advanced scanners to generate the model.
+These impressions are then carefully filled with a hard-setting material, and produce a perfect model of your teeth just like a jelly mould.
+The retainer is then moulded over the model and finished to fit you comfortably.
+Some dental health professionals use advanced scanners to generate the model.
 The next part is over to you to look after your smile.

 Retainers are designed to maintain your smile whereas aligners are first used to move your teeth into position.
 Both are part of your orthodontic treatment following an assessment that will involve an examination and some or all of the following: x-rays, digital scans, photographs and impressions of your teeth.
 These will then be used to develop a treatment plan to gradually move your teeth into position over a number of steps.